KyoohyungHan/FullRNS-HEAAN/README.md

 ## This code is implementation of the paper "A Full RNS variant of Approximate Homomorphic Encryption" which will appear in SAC 2018.

+## To install the HE library, you need to type in the "lib" folder as follows:
+1. make clean
+2. make all

-## To run this code, you need to type as follows:
+## To run and test this code, you need to type in the "run" folder as follows:
 1. make clean
 2. make
 3. ./FRNSHEAAN